 In January and February we conduct talks with returning staff members, as we highly value experienced talent returning to our centres.

-Recruitment of new staff begins from the end of February when we welcome new applications.
+Recruitment of new staff begins from mid-January when we welcome new applications.

 To apply to one of our non-residential Vacation Extra centres please email an up-to-date CV and cover letter to the relevant address below.

-To apply for one of our rewarding and fun roles in our residential centres at Bath, Cheltenham, Farringtons or South Bank in the UK, and New York or Malibu in the USA, please follow the below steps.
+To apply for one of our rewarding and fun roles in our residential centres at Bath, Brighton, Cheltenham, London Farringtons or London South Bank in the UK, and New York or Malibu in the USA, please follow the below steps.

 How to apply